Flying with Medication: TSA and Customs Rules for 2025

-A traveler once emailed me in a panic from the Doha airport.
-She’d packed her blood pressure meds in a labeled bottle but forgot the original box and a doctor’s letter.
-The customs officer didn’t recognize the brand—and confiscated her entire supply.
-She had nothing for a 10-day trip.
+✈️ Real Travel Moment: A traveler once emailed me from the airport in Doha, panicked and unsure what to do.
+She had packed her blood pressure medication in a labeled bottle—but didn’t bring a doctor’s letter, and the customs officer didn’t recognize the brand.
+They confiscated her entire supply.
+She was stuck with no medication for a 10-day trip.
+And yes, she emailed me from the airport, desperate for advice!

 1. Quick Start Checklist